DADDYS CREEK TO NEMO BRIDGE

 Most of the Obed River Section is within the 82,000-acre Catoosa Wildlife Management Area (WMA) located in Cumberland and Morgan Counties, which is managed by the Tennessee Wildlife Resources Agency (TWRA).
 The stretch of trail northeast from Devil’s Breakfast Table for 8 or so miles was constructed with the help of Morgan County Regional Correctional Facility and CTC volunteers.
 The remaining trail to Alley Ford was built by CTC, TTA, and Breakaway™ volunteers.
 From Alley Ford to Nemo Bridge is within the Obed Wild and Scenic River federal lands managed by the National Park Service, and is sometimes referred to as the “Nemo Bridge Trail.”

-There will be an additional three miles of Cumberland Trail built southwest from Devil’s Breakfast Table to the Catoosa WMA border near the confluence of Daddys and Yellow Creek, which will be part of the Daddys Creek Section.
-The entire section will run five miles from Hebbertburg Road to the Daddys Creek Trailhead at Devil’s Breakfast Table, route yet to be determined.
+There will be an additional three miles of Cumberland Trail built southwest from Devil’s Breakfast Table to the Catoosa WMA border near the confluence of Daddy’s and Yellow Creek, which will be part of the Daddys Creek Section.
+The entire section will run seven miles from Hebbertsburg Road to the Daddy’s Creek Trailhead at Devil’s Breakfast Table.
+Flagging for the extension began in August 2015 and became the focus of Big Dig in that year.

 Trail Closures: The CT is open year-round in the corridor of the national river from Alley Ford to Nemo Bridge.
 However, since Catoosa is managed by TWRA as a small and large game hunting area, the trail south of Alley Ford is closed certain times of the year.
 In general, closure dates follow this schedule: